CodePushGo/website/src/content/blog/en/configuring-rollback-for-capacitor-updates.md

 ## Summary

-Ensuring smooth updates for your Capacitor app requires reliable rollback methods from the initial setup to phased releases.
+Ensuring smooth updates for your React Native app requires reliable rollback methods from the initial setup to phased releases.
 By configuring settings correctly and choosing the right platforms, teams can quickly address issues from faulty updates while keeping users happy.

 A solid rollback plan includes a mix of automatic and manual options, real-time monitoring, gradual rollouts, and secure update pipelines.
 Tools such as CodePushGo simplify this process with features like one-click rollbacks, encrypted updates, and integrated analytics.
 With these strategies, your app can deliver consistent and reliable updates without interruptions.